tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

         yspeed = -4
 {% endhighlight %}

-Ensure that this code is flush against the left-edge (not indented within the `draw()` function).
+Ensure that this code is flush against the left-edge (not indented within the another function).
 The `if` statement tests the `key` variable to determine if it is equal to `'w'`.
 Run the sketch.
 Pressing the w-key sends the 'snake' heading off in an upward direction.
-The `yspeed` variable -- formerly equal to zero -- is assigned a value of `-4`, which is in-turn added to the `y` coordinate with each new frame drawn.
+The `yspeed` variable -- formerly equal to zero -- is assigned a value of `-4`, which is in turn added to the `y` coordinate with each new frame drawn.

 <figure>
   <img src="{{ site.url }}/img/pitl07/keyboard-sna-up.png" />
 </figure>

-However, the square passes straight through the top of the display window never to be seen again.
+The square passes straight through the top of the display window never to be seen again.
 We will add some wrap-around walls so that, if the square exits at a given edge, it reappears on the opposite side.
 Add some `if` statements to the `draw()` function to reposition the cube upon breaching the boundary.

 {% highlight py %}
 def draw():